We are a

 the area for economic reasons, we are interested in receiving and

-sharing information with descendants of former Trescott, Maine residents.
+sharing data with descendants of former Trescott, Maine residents.

 Little Moose Island off Eastern Head